 This homemade caramel sauce recipe is super easy to make.
 It is a versatile sauce that can be used for dipping, drizzling over ice cream, or served on top of other decadent desserts.

-This recipe requires only a handful of ingredients and is a friendly option for the budget wise.
-It tastes better than store-bought and is simple enough to whip up a batch any time you have a recipe that calls for caramel sauce.
+This recipe requires only a handful of ingredients and is a friendly option for the budget-wise.
+It tastes amazing, it's better than store-bought, and is simple enough to whip up a batch any time you have a recipe that calls for caramel sauce.

 There are two different ways to make caramel - the dry method and the wet method.

 Dry caramel is made with just sugar.
 Dry caramel is more difficult because it tends to burn easily and the sugar clumps together.
 This can result in a grainy caramel.